Codrin Țapu

-Codrin Ștefan Țapu (born 17 December 1973) is a Romanian writer and psychologist.
+Codrin Ștefan Țapu (born 17 December 1973) is a Romanian writer, psychologist, and aphorist.
 His work is focused on striking a middle ground between spiritual- and material-based belief systems, in the context of the multiple dimensions and nuances of the self.

 Life and career

 Țapu was born in Bucharest, and attended the University of Bucharest, where he earned his bachelor's, master's, and doctoral degrees in psychology.
 From 1998, he worked as an instructor at the psychology department of Hyperion University.
 In 2000, he was awarded there the chair of lecturer extraordinary.
 In 2006, he was appointed an associate professor of psychology at the University of Agronomic Sciences and Veterinary Medicine, being the first chair of the postgraduate module of counseling.